premathasvibeeshan4/Py01-BasicNetworkSniffer/README.md

-CodeAlpha – Basic Network Sniffer
+Task 01 - Basic Network Sniffer
 --------------------------------------------------------------------------------------------------------------------------------------

-This project is part of my CodeAlpha Cyber Security Internship (Task 1).
+This project is part of my Cyber Security Journey (Task 1).
 It is a Python-based network sniffer that captures and analyzes network traffic packets in real-time.

 The tool helps understand how data flows across the network by displaying details such as: